 DCAM FreeComp is a bread and butter type of compressor VST plugin.
-It features a circuit-modeled design based on a model of a vintage console bus compressor, but the plugin doesn’t color the sound too much.
+It features a circuit-modeled design based on a vintage console bus compressor, but the plugin doesn’t color the sound too much.
 DCAM FreeComp can work equally well on individual tracks and stereo buses.

-The plugin’s interface mimics the classic hardware compressor layout with parameters like threshold, compression ratio, and attack time.
+The plugin’s interface mimics the classic hardware compressor layout with threshold, compression ratio, and attack time parameters.
 Because of this, I recommend DCAM FreeComp as a good starting point for music producers who want to learn how to use a compressor.
-It is only slightly more complicated to use than DC1A but still a lot more intuitive for beginners than TDR Kotelnikov.
+It is only slightly more complicated to use than DC1A but still more intuitive for beginners than TDR Kotelnikov.